Trauma Resiliency Model (TRM)

 Languages

-Trauma Resiliency Model (TRM) does not have materials available in a language other than English.
+Trauma Resiliency Model (TRM) has materials available in languages other than English:

 Manuals and Training